aexoden/gpuowl/README.md

 protects agains errors. gpuOwl uses FFT transforms of size 8M and 16M, and is best used with Mersenne exponents in the vicinity of 150M and 300M.

+## WARNING

+This is a modified version of gpuOwl solely intended for verifying type 0 PRP tests on the GIMPS server.
+At the time of writing, there are 28 such tests.
+The parallel P-1 functionality is currently broken, and will not find expected factors.
+This is probably unimportant for the stated goal, as no factors should be found for any of the 28 exponents.

 ## Files used by gpuOwl

 - worktodo.txt : contains exponents to test, one entry per line